databoy5000/project-3-server/README.md

 At the start, I got stuck on form validation errors.
 There are many ways that you can output these.
 What seemed to work as a general pattern for all forms, is to highlight with messages and colours the invalidated fields once that the user has attempted a submission (as opposed to doing anything before submission, because it creates a lot of confusion and does not add that much more value).
 Then, using the `onBlur` attribute to remove error messages and highlights from the form.

-Additionally to the previous point, I questioned the value-to-user vs. potential security issue with indicating owned usernames and emails during the registration process.
+Additionally to the previous point, I questioned the value-to-user vs. potential security issue with indicating owned usernames and emails during the registration process ([see here](#register-page)).
 My conclusion is that it could potentially pose a threat to users, to indicated hackers which usernames are being used on the platform.

 I also realised that adding routes to the back-end is something I found myself doing occasionally, although still working through the MVP.
 Experience will help better see the bigger picture, to have greater accuracy in planning and efficiency in building.